trailofbits/fickling/README.md

 ### PyTorch polyglots

+PyTorch contains multiple file formats with which one can make polyglot files, which are files that can be validly interpreted as more than one file format.
-We currently support inspecting, identifying, and creating file polyglots between the following PyTorch file formats:
+Fickling supports identifying, inspecting, and creating polyglots with the following PyTorch file formats:

 * **PyTorch v0.1.1**: Tar file with sys_info, pickle, storages, and tensors